IKAT, tecelagem ancestral

 IKAT, ancestral weaving

 Ikat is a technique that combines dyeing and weaving.
-A type of resistant dyeing is used, where the bundles of yarn are tied super tightly and then dyed in as many colors as necessary to create the design in question.
-Different from tye&dye and Batik which is dyed after the fabric has been made on the loom.
+It uses a type of resist dyeing, where bundles of yarn are tied extremely tightly and then dyed in as many colors as needed to create the desired pattern.
+This differs from tie-dye and Batik, where the fabric is dyed after being woven on the loom.

-Once the threads have been dyed, the artisan stretches them on the loom in the warp and as he places the weft threads, the design appears.
-This process is incredibly complicated and requires enormous experience and knowledge of the technique, as the weaver has to dye the threads at the correct points and place them on the loom so that the design makes sense when it is woven.
-Reiterating the difficulty of this process, to replicate the same pattern across many meters of fabric the artisan has to dye the other threads in exactly the same spots, THEN place the threads on the loom in the same place AND weave in exactly the same way as before!
+Once the yarns have been dyed, the artisan stretches them onto the loom as warp threads, and as the weft threads are added, the pattern gradually appears.
+This process is incredibly complex and requires immense experience and knowledge of the technique, as the weaver must dye the threads at the correct points and place them on the loom in such a way that the pattern makes sense when woven.
+Reiterating the difficulty of this process, to replicate the same pattern over many meters of fabric, the artisan must dye the other threads at exactly the same points, then place the threads on the loom in the same place and weave in exactly the same way as before!

-This technique is passed from parents to children in small villages through many generations.
-Even though it is a very complex technique, it is believed that it developed simultaneously in different parts of the world.
-It was brought to Europe by the Dutch from South Asia at the same time as the Spanish brought it from South America and the Silk Road explorers.
-It has been found for millennia from Mexico, Argentina and Bolivia and Central America to India, Indonesia and Japan.
-Double ikats of countless colors are the most prestigious and expensive.
+This technique is passed down from parents to children in small villages through many generations.
+Despite being a very complex technique, it is believed to have developed simultaneously in different parts of the world.
+It was brought to Europe by the Dutch from South Asia at the same time that the Spanish brought it from South America and the Silk Road explorers, as it has been found for millennia from Mexico, Argentina, Bolivia, and Central America to India, Indonesia, and Japan.
+The double ikats with countless colors are the most prestigious and expensive.

 Back to blog